lagua/rst/README.md

 --------

-Why a CRUD mask for REST?

-RST provides a standard way to handle CRUD and JSON-RPC functionality, so you don't need to concern yourself with HTTP methods, content negotiation and architectural decisions.
-The standard that this library embraces has been developed within the javascript community.

-While working on projects with [Dojo Toolkit](http://dojotoolkit.org), it became clear to me that the Dojo concept of what REST is and should be is quite concise.
-The client library has been developed in tandem with [Persevere](http://persvr.org), a Dojo Foundation project for the server.
-It follows these principles:
+RST abstracts HTTP methods and content negotiation, as to provide a standard architecture (best practices) for REST functionality.
+It implements the following patterns:

-* A target path (from a REST perspective) is considered to be /path/to/collection
+* Model: A target path (from a REST perspective) is considered to be /path/to/collection
-* The entire path following the collection is considered to be an id, and may contain slashes.
+* Identity: The entire path following the collection is considered to be an id, and may contain slashes.
-This departs from some other concepts, where path fragments are used to denote subsets of the data-model, specific functionality on the data-set or even unrelated data.
+This departs from some other concepts, where path fragments are used to denote subsets of the data-model, specific functionality on the data-set or related data.
-* The functions that are used for CRUD on the client-side are mirrored on the server-side.
-These are: get, query, put, and delete.
+* CRUD: A standard set of functions to request and modify data: get, query, put, and delete.
-* In addition, contents may be posted that triggers custom functionality (JSON-RPC), either on a specific resource or the entire collection.
+* JSON-RPC: contents may be posted that triggers custom functionality, either on a specific resource or the entire collection.
+It can be seen as a simplified XML-RPC.

-Please note that this library DOES NOT actually perform any of these actions!
-It merely provides an intermediary step between your app and a library that takes care of the actual database manipulation.
+Note that this library doesn't perform any actions itself, yet merely provides an intermediary layer between your app and a library that takes care of the actual database manipulation.

-The core functions perform the following actions (largely taken from https://github.com/persvr/perstore):
+The core functions perform the following actions:

 * `get` retrieves a resource by its id.
 * `query` retrieves the entire collection of resources, that may then be filtered, sorted and paged.